Jyonn/VQ4Rec/readme.md

 ## Quality-oriented Applications

 Building high-quality recommender systems is imperative to effectively cater to users' increasing information demands.
 Both academia and industry have explored various strategies to this end.
-These strategies include data augmentation, as demonstrated by Song et al., which entails generating synthetic data from existing datasets through techniques like item masking Slokom et al. Additionally, hyperparameter tuning, exemplified by Wu et al., automates the optimization of model settings, thereby mitigating the laborious process of grid search.
+These strategies include data augmentation, as demonstrated by Song et al., which entails generating synthetic data from existing datasets through techniques like item masking.
+Additionally, hyperparameter tuning, exemplified by Wu et al., automates the optimization of model settings, thereby mitigating the laborious process of grid search.
 Moreover, feature engineering, as elucidated by Schifferer, enhances feature selection and data preprocessing.

 VQ enhances recommender system quality by serving as a foundational step, specifically in item indexing for generative retrieval, a process which is further detailed in discrete tokenization applications.
 Furthermore, VQ aligns diverse modalities with soft constraints, facilitating multimodal feature learning.